I’ve spent months researching and updating this guide in my quest to find the best camera strap available in 2022.

 The Lifemate Scarf Camera Strap uses rayon, a comfortable and affordable fabric that helps keep its price a bargain at under $12!

 The camera strap scarf section offers a choice of stylish patterns to suit every taste, whilst the strap section that attaches to the camera is strong, easy to adjust and dependable.

-No matter what vintage, ethnic, polka dot, stripe or other crazy pattern you choose, the base of the camera strap’s scarf section attaches to the strap with a stylish leather-look brown tab.
+No matter what vintage, ethnic, polka dot, stripe, or other crazy patterns you choose, the base of the camera strap’s scarf section attaches to the strap with a stylish leather-look brown tab.

 If you’re looking for an original way to bring a little colour to your outfit as a photographer, this Lifemate Scarf Camera Strap is affordable and fun.
 The only problem is choosing one out of the 32 funky patterns!

 Carrying a camera around your neck isn’t recommended unless your camera is light… or you’re built like a rugby player!

 Having a camera bouncing around your chest while you walk isn’t everyone’s idea of fun, but it does allow extremely fast access to your camera – there’s no fishing around by your side; you just instinctively grab the camera in the right place every time.